-These literatures also provides a basis for expecting teachers' beliefs and expectations to matter differentially depending on students' background.
-Although earlier work sparked disagreement about how widespread self-fulfilling prophecies are in teacher-student interactions (see, e.g., Jussim, Eccles, and Madon 1996; Lee and Loeb 2000), there is consensus that teachers' expectations are lowest and matter most for students from disadvantaged groups.
+These literatures also provides a basis for expecting teachers' beliefs and expectations may matter differentially depending on students' background.
 Rist's (1970) classic study showed that teachers' beliefs about kindergarteners' potential are highly correlated with students' social class, and that teachers make themselves more available to perceived high achievers and are more active in their learning.
 Thus, teachers' early expectations lead to a self-fulfilling prophecy of low achievement for the most economically disadvantaged students because teachers perceive them as "slow learners" with less potential than other students, and consequently provide them with fewer educational opportunities (Rist 1970).
 In national samples, teachers in both early elementary school and middle school rate black students more negatively than they rate white students, seeing them as "poorer classroom citizens" (Downey & Pribesh 2004: 275).
-Teachers hold lower expectations for African American and Latino children than for white children, and hold the highest expectations for Asian American children (Tenenbaum and Ruck 2007).
-These differential expectations align with differential speech and feedback patterns, whereby white students receive more positive speech and feedback from teachers (Tenenbaum and Ruck 2007), race-linked academic stereotypes are confirmed, and racial achievement disparities are exacerbated over the course of an academic year (McKown and Weinstein 2008).
+Teachers hold lower expectations for black and Latino children than for white children, and hold the highest expectations for Asian students (Tenenbaum and Ruck 2007).